miethe/meatybytes/content/posts/OpenShift/General Engineering/_index.md

 +++
 title = "General Engineering"
 description = '''
-Posts focused on general Engineering topics, unrelated to OpenShift!
+Posts focused on general Engineering topics that aren't specifically related, but could still be adjacent, to OpenShift!
 '''
 +++